snowplow-archive/snowplow.github.com/_posts/2017-02-07-dotnet-tracker-1.0.0-released-as-netstandard-library.md

 category: Releases
 ---

-We're pleased to announce the 1.0.0 release of Snowplow's .NET tracker.
-This is a major reboot of the existing .NET tracker making it a netstandard project - it's now supported on mobile devices through Xamarin, and all platforms that support .NET Core (Windows, Linux and macOS!).
+We're pleased to announce the 1.0.0 release of Snowplow's .NET Tracker.
+This is a major reboot of the existing .NET Tracker, convering it into a NETStandard project; this conversion brings with it support for the tracker on mobile devices through Xamarin, plus all platforms that support .NET Core (Windows, Linux and macOS).

-Read on more:
+Read on for more:

 1. [NETStandard in a nutshell](/blog/2017/02/07/dotnet-tracker-1.0.0-released-as-netstandard-library#netstandard)
 2. [The .NET Tracker 1.0.0 Deployment](/blog/2017/02/07/dotnet-tracker-1.0.0-released-as-netstandard-library#deployment)